Reviews You Can Rely On

 2.5 Layers

-Two-point five (2.5) layers include the two already mentioned and an added half layer.
+2.5-layer designs include the two already mentioned, plus an additional half-layer.
 Wait… what the heck is a half-layer??
 The half-layer is a lightly sprayed or painted-on protective coating on the inner membrane.
-It isn't an actual layer of fabric but creates another layer, thus, the .5/half layer status.
+It isn't an actual layer of fabric; it creates another layer, thus the .5/half-layer status.
 These designs tend to be less expensive but are also less durable.

 3 Layers